elo-analytics/OSGi/README.md

 This project intends to create an execution environment for the Goal-Driven Deployment Framework (https://github.com/lesunb/goald).
 It is built on top of the OSGi technology for the creation and deployment of the bundles.

-Bundles are created as java projects with OSGi metadata and exported with Maven to a repository.
+Bundles are created as Java projects with OSGi metadata.
+Each bundle must be paired with an Interface, also in a bundle format for service specification, and must include a Manifest File for bundle identification - Requirement-capability Functional Headers may also be included for quality purposes.
+Besides, it is required for bundles to export services through Declarative Services Metadata.
+In this project, we also used Maven for the distribution in the target environment.

-The intelligence is responsible for starting an OSGi Framework, fetching the repository (with Apache Felix BundleRepository) and starting the bundles in order to provide a service.
+The Intelligence handles the OSGi Framework and the lifecycle of bundles.
+It is responsible for setting up an OSGi Framework, by making use of the OSGi's API; communicating with the outer world by listening to context and goal changes provided by the user - programmatically for now; calling Goald for the execution of the deployment plan, in order to properly cope with changes; fetching a repository for desired bundles, by using Apache Felix Bundle Repository's API; and deploying bundles into the environment as a means to provide a service.

 ## Setup